Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 Some stats have a figure of around 80% failure rate.
 You don’t want any part of that.

-You’re here because you’ve done your groundwork and found a good niche, but you want to turn that into profit.
+You’re here because you’ve done your groundwork and found a good niche, but you want to turn that into a profit.

 You have to start an online store the right way, then promote it to generate sales.